inimicus/GrimFocusCounter/README.md

 trackers, or enjoy filling their screen with flair.

 ## Functionality
-The stack display does not appear until the first stack, avoiding screen clutter while out of combat.
-Each stack will appear as they happen and disappears when the buff expires or the proc is used.
+The stack display can be configured to not appear until the first stack occurs or upon activation of the skill.
+Each stack will update the display as they happen and returns to a zero state or disappears when the buff expires or the proc is used -- depending on selected options.

 This add-on is _not_ intended to be a tracker for uptime on Grim Focus (or its morphs), just for the unique stacking mechanic.

 ## Implemented Features
 - Tracks Grim Focus, Merciless Resolve, Relentless Focus stacks
+- Select from different display styles
+- Customizable size
-- Movable stack display to any place on the screen
+- Movable to any place on the screen
-	- To move, stack one or more times, enter cursor mode and drag into position
+- Optionally show zero stacks

 ## Planned Features
-- Varied and unique display styles (current implementation non-final)
+- More varied, unique and clean display styles (current implementation non-final)
 - Customization of colors, variants, and more

 ## Feedback & Contributing